iotaledger/bee-rfcs/text/0033-bee-network.md

 ```

-In contrast to commands though, events are messages created by the system, and those that are considered relevant are published for the consumer to execute custom logic.
+In contrast to `Command`s though, `Event`s are messages created by the system, and those that are considered relevant are published for the consumer to execute custom logic.
+It is attributed as `non_exhaustive` to accommodate for possible additions in the future.

 ## Workers